rluiten/mailcheck/README.md

 It is currently worth looking at the documentation at https://github.com/mailcheck/mailcheck

-2015/12/30
+4.1.0 2015/12/30

-Thanks to https://github.com/Adrian2112 for a pull request, he created the mailparts records based email splitter.
-I have retained splitemail call to make the version change a Minor, but it now just uses the mailparts logic.
+    Thanks to https://github.com/Adrian2112 for a pull request, he created the `mailParts` functiion.
+I have retained `splitEmail` in API to make the version hange a Minor, but it now just uses the mailParts logic.
+Adrian also contributed a few refactors I have pulled in manually.

 Installation